eledelaf/Project-Master-Final-/README.md

 2. Data Cleaning
    - Using the script FirstQuery.py, I cleaned the dataset to keep only the necessary columns and filter for the newspapers of interest: Daily Mail, The Telegraph, and The Guardian.
    - The Times was not included because it did not appear in the MediaCloud dataset.
+   - I created a filter to not scrape the urls of the articles that are in the sports/restaurants/cinema/gossip/travel sections.

 3. Web Scraping Implementation
    - I created the Python file Scraple_article.py, which takes a single URL and extracts the full article text, saving it as a Word document.